-(5) A claim for compensation shall be made in the prescribed manner to the Commission not later than 12 months, or such further time as the Minister may in a particular case allow, after the claim for compensation arises under this Act, and shall not (other than with the consent of the Minister) be capable of being withdrawn, and if compensation for injurious affection has previously been paid under this Part to any person in respect of any land, or any estate or interest in land, no further compensation shall be paid under this Part to that or any other person in respect of injurious affection to the same estate or interest in that land notwithstanding any subsequent applications or decisions under this Part affecting that land, except to the extent that further injurious affection to that land results after the date of previous payment by reason of the operation of the provisions of this Part and is injurious affection of a kind or degree not taken into account in the computation of the previous payment.
+(5) A claim for compensation shall be made in the prescribed manner to the Minister not later than 12 months, or such further time as the Minister may in a particular case allow, after the claim for compensation arises under this Act, and shall not (other than with the consent of the Minister) be capable of being withdrawn, and if compensation for injurious affection has previously been paid under this Part to any person in respect of any land, or any estate or interest in land, no further compensation shall be paid under this Part to that or any other person in respect of injurious affection to the same estate or interest in that land notwithstanding any subsequent applications or decisions under this Part affecting that land, except to the extent that further injurious affection to that land results after the date of previous payment by reason of the operation of the provisions of this Part and is injurious affection of a kind or degree not taken into account in the computation of the previous payment.

-(6) Subject to subsection (5), where a claim is made under and in accordance with this section for compensation for injurious affection to land, or any estate or interest in land, the Commission may —
+(6) Subject to subsection (5), where a claim is made under and in accordance with this section for compensation for injurious affection to land, or any estate or interest in land, the Minister may —

 (a) purchase by agreement the estate or interest of the claimant in the whole or part of the land injuriously affected, whether or not that land is controlled land; or

-(b) if the Commission gives written notice within 3 months of the receipt of the claim that the Commission intends to do so, compulsorily take or resume pursuant to Part 9 of the Land Administration Act 1997 the whole or part of the subject land,
+(b) if the Minister gives written notice within 3 months of the receipt of the claim that the Minister intends to do so, compulsorily take or resume pursuant to Part 9 of the Land Administration Act 1997 the whole or part of the subject land,

-and the Commission shall pay compensation for injurious affection only in respect of land, or an estate or interest in land, that is not purchased, taken or resumed in accordance with this subsection.
+and the Minister shall pay compensation for injurious affection only in respect of land, or an estate or interest in land, that is not purchased, taken or resumed in accordance with this subsection.

-(7) Where, under and in accordance with this Part, a claim for compensation has been made and compensation is payable, the Commission may, if the claimant agrees, and, where applicable, subject to section 12EB(2), transfer to the claimant in full or partial satisfaction of the claim such estate or interest as is agreed between the claimant and the Commission in —
+(7) Where, under and in accordance with this Part, a claim for compensation has been made and compensation is payable, the Minister may, if the claimant agrees, and, where applicable, subject to section 12EB(2), transfer to the claimant in full or partial satisfaction of the claim such estate or interest as is agreed between the claimant and the Minister in —

-(a) any land taken or acquired by the former Minister under section 20 as in force prior to the coming into operation of section 103 of the Acts Amendment and Repeal (Water Authorities) Act 1985 1 or by the former Minister, the former Authority or the Commission pursuant to the Public Works Act 1902, as in force prior to the coming into operation of the Land Administration Act 1997, or the Water Agencies (Powers) Act 1984 or under Part 9 of the Land Administration Act 1997 for that purpose or so taken or acquired for any other purpose and no longer required for that other purpose; or
+(a) any land taken or acquired by the former Minister under section 20 as in force prior to the coming into operation of section 103 of the Acts Amendment and Repeal (Water Authorities) Act 1985 1 or by a former authority or the Minister pursuant to the Public Works Act 1902, as in force prior to the coming into operation of the Land Administration Act 1997, or the Water Agencies (Powers) Act 1984 or under Part 9 of the Land Administration Act 1997 for that purpose or so taken or acquired for any other purpose and no longer required for that other purpose; or

-(b) any land purchased, taken, or resumed or otherwise acquired by a former Minister, the former Authority or the Commission under this Part,
+(b) any land purchased, taken, or resumed or otherwise acquired by a former authority or the Minister under this Part,

-and thereupon compensation shall be taken to have been paid in satisfaction of the claim to the extent agreed between the claimant and the Commission and the provisions of this Part shall be construed accordingly.
+and thereupon compensation shall be taken to have been paid in satisfaction of the claim to the extent agreed between the claimant and the Minister and the provisions of this Part shall be construed accordingly.